 The Feasibility Study considers open pit mining using a 100% owner operated equipment fleet including trucks, loaders and drills.
 The mine has been designed to deliver an initial 3.5 million tonnes per year (10,000 tonnes per day) of mill feed and expand to 7 million tonnes per year (20,000 tonnes per day) reaching full production in Year 3.
-The Feasibility Study contemplates a mine that will extract ore over a 17.2-year period not including eight months of pre-production stripping.
-The Feasibility Study optimizes the mine plan for the first eleven years with an average delivered head grade of 1.3 g/t.
+The Feasibility Study contemplates an eight-month pre-production stripping period.
+The Feasibility Study optimizes the mine plan for the first ten years with an average delivered head grade of 1.38 g/t.
 Material from the last three months of pre-production stripping will be used to commission the process plant.

 The average strip ratio for the life of the mine is estimated at 4.3:1.
-Open pit bench heights of 10 meters will be mined and ore hauled with 136-tonne haul trucks and matching loading equipment.
+Open pit bench heights of 10 metres will be mined and ore hauled with 136-tonne haul trucks and matching loading equipment.
 Best practice grade control drilling will be done with reverse circulation drilling and rock sampling on mine benches prior to blasting.
 This is intended to provide flexibility for grade control during operations while maintaining reasonable mine operating costs and production capability.